txlim96/Servo-Arduino-Config/README.md

 # Servo-Arduino-Config
-Uses a GUI from a PC to configure servo settings
+Uses a GUI from a PC to configure servo settings on Arduino